Bad News for South African Passport Holders: Travel Just Got Harder

 The big headline for South Africa is the drop in passport power.
 Fewer countries are letting South Africans in without a visa, and the government is cracking down on passport fraud.

-There’s also talk of new digital IDs and e-passports in the next few years, which could make things easier—or more complicated, depending on how it rolls out.
+There’s also talk of new digital IDs and e-passports in the next few years, which could make things easier—or more complicated, depending on how they roll out.

 South African Passport Power